 When upgrading to Windows, many a time, Enterprise IT admins use a custom script that can set up a few things right along with the installation.
-These scrips can install software, apply group policy, and so on.
+These scripts can install software, apply group policies, and so on.
 If you receive any of the error codes 0XC19001e2, 0XC19001e3, 0XC19001e4, and 0XC19001e5, then there is a problem with your script.

 0XC19001e2, 0XC19001e3, 0XC19001e4, 0XC19001e5 Errors

 But before we talk about the solution, let’s take a look at what each of these error messages means:

 1] 0XC19001e2 MOSETUP_E_PREINSTALL_SCRIPT_FAILED: A preinstall script failed to execute or returned an error.

 2] 0XC19001e3 MOSETUP_E_PRECOMMIT_SCRIPT_FAILED: A pre-commit script failed to execute or returned an error.

 3] 0XC19001e4 MOSETUP_E_FAILURE_SCRIPT_FAILED: A failure script failed to execute or returned an error.

 4] 0XC19001e5 MOSETUP_E_SCRIPT_TIMEOUT: A script exceeded the timeout limit.

 The error codes are self-explanatory; depending on the error code, you need to check part of the script depending on the error code.

 Scripts can have two major stages.
 First is the pre-install part, which checks for prerequisites, while pre-commit is just before everything is finalized.